ampl/gsl/doc/integration.rst

 * J. Kautsky, S. Elhay, Calculation of the Weights of Interpolatory Quadratures, Numerische Mathematik, Volume 40, Number 3, October 1982, pages 407-422.

+The Lebedev quadrature routines are based on the paper:

+* Lebedev, V. I. and Laikov, D. N. (1999).
+A quadrature formula for the sphere of the 131st algebraic order of accuracy.
+In Doklady Mathematics (Vol. 59, No. 3, pp. 477-481).